KABBALAH: GETTING BACK TO THE GARDEN

 In Kabbalah, the Creator is Ein Sof, which literally means “endless” (Matt, xxiii ).
 What we know as God is actually one of the higher emanations of Ein Sof, since, according to Matt, Genesis 1:1 actually says, “With beginning, It [Ein Sof] created God” (Matt, 12).
 Ein Sof pervades all creation, so that even a stone has divinity; Deity pervades all existence (Daniel C. Matt, The Essential Kabbalah: The Heart of Jewish Mysticism [NY: HarperCollins Publishers, HarperSanFrancisco, 1995], 24; Will Parfitt, The Elements of the Kabbalah [NY: Barnes & Noble, 1991], 68).

-Various accounts of creation are given One is that Ein Sof emanated a spark, “from which emerged and radiated all light” and this constituted the upper world.
+Various accounts of creation are given.
+One is that Ein Sof emanated a spark, “from which emerged and radiated all light” and this constituted the upper world.
 A lower world was created from a light “without brightness,” which represents a lower consciousness (Cooper, 35).

 Another account explains that the physical world came about from a spark, which expanded and gave birth through various points or emanations of the divine being, with Ein Sof descending through these points until the physical world resulted.
 According to some commentators, this original light was hidden in the Garden of Eden; according to others, it was hidden in the Torah (Matt, 14, 16).